-Each month, during Community Day, two students from each grade level will be selected for a "shout out" during our school-wide assembly.
-These awards are based on students who are respectful, responsible, and ready to learn each and every day.
+Each month, during Community Day, two students from each grade level will be selected for a "shout-out" during our school-wide assembly.
+These awards are based on students who are showing P.R.I.D.E. each and every day.
 Additionally, each month, we will recognize the top readers and mathematicians for the month by grade level.